• Home

 2. Benzene – A well-established human carcinogen (Group 1 by IARC).
 It is strongly linked to leukemia and other blood cancers.

-3. Polyvinyl Chloride (PVC) – While PVC itself is not classified as a carcinogen, its manufacturing and breakdown can release vinyl chloride, which is a known human carcinogen (Group 1 by IARC).
+3. Polyvinyl Chloride (PVC) – While PVC itself is not classified as a carcinogen, its manufacturing and breakdown can release Vinyl Chloride, which is a known human carcinogen (Group 1 by IARC).
+It is strongly linked to liver and brain cancers.

 4. Nickel Sulfamate – Nickel compounds are classified as carcinogenic (Group 1 by IARC).
 Long-term exposure is linked to lung and nasal cancers.